 Racial Justice Advocates Prevail in Landmark Case Against Denver Police

 In a momentous win on March 25, a federal jury held the city of Denver accountable for its response to 2020 protests following the death of George Floyd.
 The jury ordered that the city pay a total of $14 million to 12 protesters who were injured by police using tear gas, pepper spray, and other "less-lethal" weapons.
-This is the first trial in the US to challenge the use of force by police against protesters.
-It also marks the first time that a jury held a city liable for violating the civil rights of protesters.

 "It was a great day for the cause of justice.
 Our brave clients protested peacefully against police brutality after the murder of George Floyd.
 While protesting peacefully on the streets of Denver, they were met with even more police violence," Arnold & Porter partner Timothy Macdonald, who heads the firm's Denver office and served as trial counsel said.